ViniciusCestarii/IBGE-data-charts/README.md

 ## IBGE data charts 📊
+This a web application which consumes the IBGE (Brazilian Institute of Geography and Statistics) api to show its data on charts

 In this application there are all the brazilian states and citys (over 5 thousands) and lots of data provided by IBGE api